ss3sim/ss3sim/README.md

 browseVignettes("ss3sim")
 ```

 If you're using the GitHub version of ss3sim then the SS3 executables/binaries are included in the package and your installation is complete.
 If you're using the CRAN version, you'll need to install these binaries and place them in your system path. ss3sim requires a specific version of the SS3 binary/executable.
-With the permission of Rick Methot, we have hosted those files [here](https://github.com/ss3sim/ss3sim/tree/ss3-binaries/inst/ss3). *These binaries will only work with the CRAN version of ss3sim.* These files need to be placed in your operating system's path so ss3sim can find the software.
+With the permission of Rick Methot, we have hosted those files [here](https://github.com/ss3sim/ss3sim/tree/master/inst/bin).
 See the Introduction vignette with `vignette("introduction", "ss3sim")`.

 In addition to the vignette, we published a [paper][paper] in PLOS ONE, which describes the package.